 Fig. S3.
 Identification of a set of 8 reporter genes for the root decision.

-(A) Identification of 6 genes as reporters of the LRs responses.
+(A) Identification of 6 genes as reporters of the LR responses.
 First, we selected the 14 common genes to the lists of 41 (C.NO3 vs Sp.NO3) and 94 (Sp.KCl vs C.KCl) genes.
-The clustering of these 14 genes allowed to identify 6 genes displaying two main properties: i) their expression pattern follows the dominant trend highlighted by the clustering approach and, ii) by 8 hrs, the expression level of these genes in the Sp.NO3 and C.KCl compartments are higher than in the C.NO3 and Sp.KCl compartments, respectively, matching with the LRs pattern at day 4.
-The bar graph displays the normalized expression value of the Nitrite reductase 1 (NiR1) gene in the four compartments, across the time, as an example of the expression pattern of the 6 genes.
+The clustering of these 14 genes allowed the identification of 6 genes displaying two main properties: i) their expression pattern follows the dominant trend highlighted by the clustering approach and, ii) by 8 hrs, the expression level of these genes in the Sp.NO3 and C.KCl compartments are higher than in the C.NO3 and Sp.KCl compartments, respectively, matching with the LR pattern at day 4.
+The bar graph displays the normalized expression value of the Nitrite reductase 1 (NiR1) gene in the four compartments, over time, as an example of the expression pattern of the 6 genes.
 The table displays the AGI and annotation of the 6 genes.

 (B) Normalized expression value of the two NO3- transporters NRT3.1 and NRT2.1 genes showing that they are reporter genes of the LRs responses.